 These spiced gluten free pumpkin chocolate chip cookies are a delicious twist on a classic cookie.
 The recipe is incredibly simple and comes together quickly in just under an hour (these oatmeal crepes and these breadsticks are quick recipes too!).
-In addition to being gluten free, these cookies contain no dairy or nuts.
+In addition to being celiac safe, these cookies contain no dairy or nuts.
 Plus, you can easily make them egg free and sugar free as well!
 Here are a few more reasons you’ll love this pumpkin cookie recipe:

-- The cookie dough is quick to whip up in just 10 minutes
+- The cookie dough is quick to whip up in just 10 minutes.

-- You can make the dough ahead of time and store it in the refrigerator
+- You can make the dough ahead of time and store it in the refrigerator.

 - It makes 30 cookies – plenty to share!